Celebrate Thanksgiving with ‘Danksgiving’ Recipes and Green GratitudeNovember 25, 2019 • 09 am

 - Whipped Cream, for Topping

 Preheat oven to 350 degrees.
 Place your pre-made pie dough into a 9-inch pie pan and press down along the bottom and sides.
 Pinch and crimp edges to create a pie crust pattern.
 Place the pie shell in the freezer for 1 hour.
-Remove from freezer and fit a piece of aluminum foil inside the pie crust to completely cover the shell.
+Remove from the freezer and fit a piece of aluminum foil inside the pie crust to completely cover the shell.
 Fill the shell with pie weights (or use dried beans or uncooked rice if you don’t have pie weights).
 Bake for 10 minutes.
 Remove from oven and remove pie weights and aluminum foil.
 Bake for another 10 minutes or until the pie crust is dried out and beginning to color.

 While your pie crust is baking, make your pie filling.
 In a large mixing bowl, beat cream cheese with a hand mixer.
 Add pumpkin and beat until combined.
 Add sugar, salt, and beat until combined.
 Add eggs and egg yolks, half-and-half, melted butter, and melted cannabutter, and beat until combined.
 Lastly, add your vanilla and cinnamon, and beat until combined.
 Pour your pie filling into your prepared pie crust.
 Bake for 50 minutes or until the center of the pie has set.
 Cool to room temperature.
 Cut and serve, topping with whipped cream if desired.